0xdefaceme/whitepaper/README.md

 tools for collaboration and automation.

-Now that we highlighted the main components, we walk through the process of commiting and eventually exiting a vulnerability.
+Now that we highlighted the main components, we walk through the process of committing and eventually exiting a vulnerability.

 ## Process